Can you use an app on your phone as a dream journal?

 Dream journal/ notetaking app benefits

-Another positive about using a dream journal or notetaking app is that entries may come with a timestamp that could be useful, although usually it won’t be relevant.
+Another positive about using a dream journal or notetaking app is that entries may come with a timestamp that could be useful, although usually, it won’t be relevant.

 Modern phones also have a low-light setting.
 If you’re planning to use your phone as a dream journal, use this setting so that the light isn’t hard on your eyes and blue light doesn’t affect you.
 If you jot down notes from a dream in the middle of the night (or whenever you sleep) the light from the screen could mess up your sleep.

 You also may keep your phone password protected.
 If privacy is a concern, this feature would be a benefit.
 You can, however, write your dreams down in some secret code.